maglietti/explore-ai3/guides/ai3-sql/ignite3-sql-guide.md

 ) COLOCATE BY (AlbumId) ZONE Chinook;
 ```

+> [!NOTE]
-The Track table is colocated by AlbumId to optimize queries that join tracks with their albums.
+> Tracks are colocated by AlbumId, not by TrackId, because most queries join tracks with their albums.
+This colocation optimizes these common join patterns.

 Let's also create tables to manage customers, employees, and sales: